LearningOS/os-lectures/lecture21/ref.md

 Ref: https://aturon.github.io/blog/2016/08/11/futures/

-- Build up a big `enum` that represents the state machine.
-(There is one allocation needed per “task”, which usually works out to one per connection.)
+- Build up a big `enum` that represents the state machine
+  - There is one allocation needed per “task”, which usually works out to one per connection
-- When an event arrives, only one dynamic dispatch is required.
+- When an event arrives, only one dynamic dispatch is required
-- There are essentially no imposed synchronization costs.
+- There are essentially no imposed synchronization costs

 Here are the results, in number of “Hello world!"s served per second on an 8 core Linux machine.